 Secondly, it presents the Italian language in a thematic structure.
 Vocabulary words are divided by theme (for example, business terms, medical terms, and household terms) instead of alphabetically.
 The thematic approach makes it easier for students to discover words based on their interests and needs.
 While a bit more expensive than a traditional vocabulary book, the structure makes it well worth the extra money.

 Estimated Price: $6.95 (new) $2.00 (used)

 An oldie but a goodie, “Essential Italian Grammar” is one of the most comprehensive beginner books on the market.
-Inside the book, which is available in both paperback and e-book, you will find a series of easy to understand grammar and vocabulary lessons.
+Inside the book, which is available in both paperback and e-book, you will find a series of easy-to-understand grammar and vocabulary lessons.

 What’s great about this book is that it was designed for adults who don’t have a lot of time to learn Italian, but still wish to acquire basic Italian grammar and vocabulary skills.
 This book can easily take a new learner through the beginning stages, and may still be used as a reference when moving into more complex, intermediate grammar concepts.

-Reading Italian books is a great way to supplement your Italian lessons.
+Of course, reading Italian books is a great way to supplement your Italian lessons.
 Browse through the reviews of each of these books to find one that best suits your needs and learning structure or ask your Italian instructor which one he or she prefers.